zilliztech/zdoc/milvus/reference/python/docs/PyMilvusLegacy/PyMilvusLegacy-Partition/Partition-query.md

         A period of time in seconds.

         The value defaults to __5__.
-If this parameter is set, MilvusZilliz Cloud calculates the guarantee timestamp by subtracting this from the current timestamp.
+If this parameter is set, Milvus calculates the guarantee timestamp by subtracting this from the current timestamp.

         <div class="admonition note">